The Summer Institute is a five-day professional development program July 17-21, 2017 at the University of Pennsylvania to support educators in:

-This year’s Summer Institute, “Using the Arts to Teach Global History, Happenings and Heritage,” will showcase how educators can utilize visual, oral, written and performance art as a tool to reach global education objectives.
+This year’s Summer Institute, “Legendary Empires: Power, People & Politics” will showcase how educators can utilize visual, oral, written and performance art as a tool to reach global education objectives.
 Participating educators will receive Act 48 credits.
 Space is limited so apply today!

 The program will include presentations by Penn faculty and local professionals in a lecture, workshop and performance format.
 Through presentations, field trips, hand-on activities and global cuisine, participants will work in small groups to create lessons and experiential activities for their classes.
 The resources created will culminate in a lesson plan that teachers can integrate into their curriculum.